 21. Premium phone numbers

-Jobs are sometimes advertised with the only method of applying being to call the provided number.
-In almost every case, that call in number is a premium phone number.
+Jobs are sometimes advertised, with the only method of applying to be to call the provided number.
+In almost every case, that call-in number is a premium phone number.
 1-900 numbers in the US.
 0871- in the UK.
 It varies from country to country.
 But that is the general scam.

 The scammer will try and keep you on the line for as long as possible.
 The longer you are on the line, the more money they take from you.
 There is no real job.
 It’s all a scam!

 22. Small task now, a big task later

 Some unscrupulous clients will try and gain your trust and then screw you over later.
 So don’t drop your guard.

 - The client employs you to do a small quick job that pays just a few dollars.